jes5199/starloom/docs/cursor/scratchpad.md

 - Python standard library
 - tqdm for progress bar

-# Update SVG Conversion Script to Use resvg
+# Update SVG Conversion Script to Use svgexport

 ## Task
-Update the SVG to PNG conversion script to use `resvg` instead of `rsvg-convert`.
+Update the SVG to PNG conversion script to use `svgexport` (Node.js) instead of `resvg`.

 ## TODOs
-[X] Modify the convert_svg_to_png function to use resvg [X] Update error handling for resvg
+[X] Modify the convert_svg_to_png function to use svgexport [X] Update error handling for svgexport
-[X] Increase DPI setting for higher resolution output (from 192 to 384) [X] Add zoom factor (2x) for larger output images
-[ ] Test the conversion with sample SVG files
+[X] Set scale factor to 4x for high resolution output [ ] Test the conversion with sample SVG files

 ## Notes
-- resvg is a modern SVG rendering library with better performance
+- svgexport is a Node.js tool that uses Puppeteer (headless Chrome) for rendering
-- Command line arguments differ from rsvg-convert:
+- Command line arguments are simpler than resvg:
-  - resvg uses `--dpi` instead of `-d`
-  - resvg takes input and output files as direct arguments
-  - resvg doesn't need `-f png` as it auto-detects from output extension
+  - `svgexport input.svg output.png 4x` for 4x scale
+- Using scale factor 4x for high resolution (equivalent to 384 DPI with 2x zoom)
-  - Updated installation instructions in error message
+- Added more detailed installation instructions in error message
-- Increased DPI from 192 (2x standard) to 384 (4x standard) for higher resolution output
-- Added `--zoom 2` parameter to make output images twice as large
+- Benefit: Better CSS support and rendering through Chrome's engine